sirine-db/Datathon/README.md

 ## 📌RESULTS
-An accuracy of 96% was achieved by using  model
+An accuracy of 96% was achieved by using  the models (kernel svm,Naive Bayes,Logistic Regression,Random Forest Classification,Nearest Neighbor)

 ## 👥 Contributors